 Just be sure to keep accurate records of every expense related to your pet and the activity that earns income.
 This might include the money you spend on monthly pet insurance premiums as a means to protect your business investment.

-If you foster animals, you might be able to get a tax break on your income return.
-Every expense made on caring for foster animals could be deducted as charitable donations, so long as the animals are from a qualified nonprofit organization.
+If you foster animals, you might be able to get a break on your income tax return.
+Every expense made on caring for foster animals could be deducted as a charitable donation, so long as the animals are from a qualified ta organization.

-Most nonprofits will pay for the cost of food and veterinary care for the animals you foster, but any necessity you pay for out-of-pocket is a tax-deductbile pet expense.
+Most non-profits will pay for the cost of food and veterinary care for the animals you foster, but any necessity you purchase out-of-pocket is a tax-deductbile pet expense.

-In order to claim your dog or cat on a tax return, rather than taking a standard deduction, you’ll need to write off pet expenses as itemized deductions.
+In order to claim your dog on a tax return, rather than taking a standard deduction, you’ll need to add up and write off pet expenses as itemized deductions.

-When most people file their taxes, they take the standard deduction, a pre-set number (updated annually) that the IRS allows you to deduct from your taxable income without any questions asked.
-When filing in 2022 for the 2021 tax year, the standard tax deduction that you can claim based on your filing status is:
+When most people file their taxes, they take the standard deduction, a flat number (updated annually) that the IRS allows you to deduct from your taxable income without any questions asked.
+Rather than claiming ta the standard tax deduction that you can claim based on your filing status is:

-Alternatively, you can also itemize deductions by adding up the dollar amount of each qualified expense in 2021.
-That’s how you can claim pets on taxes, including their vet bills, pet insurance, food supplies, and more.
-Just remember to keep receipts on record to support every pet expense you claim, as well as proof that your pet is tax deductible, to safeguard against an IRS audit.
+Alternatively, you can reduce your taxable income by the totaladd up the total cost of your itemize deductions in 2022, which may be in your interest if the dollar amount is higher than the standard amount assigned to your filing status.
+By tallying up their vet bills, pet insurance, food supplies, and more, eligible taxpayers can claim their dog or cat on their income tax return.
+Just remember to keep receipts on record to support every pet expense you claim, as well as proof that your pet is tax deductible in case of an IRS audit.

 If you think the amount that you can write off in pet expenses (in addition to all other tax deductions you may qualify for) is greater than the standard deduction, then it’s worth calculating the total amount, so you can get the biggest tax break possible.
 We recommend talking to a professional for help.